This article originally appeared on VICE UK.

 Rape is far more widespread than many care to admit, or even know.
 Every year, 85,000 women in England and Wales are raped.
-400,000 women are sexually assaulted.
-Perhaps most staggering, though, is that 90 percent of these rapes are committed by known men.
-In other words, somebody who the survivor has already been in contact with, trusted and perhaps even loved.
+Four hundred thousand women are sexually assaulted.
+Perhaps most staggering, though, is that 90 percent of these rapes are committed by men they know.
+In other words, somebody who the survivor has already been in contact with, trusted, and perhaps even loved.

-One in five women in Britain has experienced some form of sexual violence since the age of 16, but when you consider the vast numbers of rape survivors won't report the crime to the police – perhaps through the fear of not being taken seriously, that they might be in one of the police force areas that only takes one in three rape cases to court, that their attacker won't be justly prosecuted or that they'll be accused of "crying rape" – the reality is that the figures are probably higher than we'll ever know.
+One in five women in Britain have experienced some form of sexual violence since the age of 16, but when you consider the vast numbers of rape survivors won't report the crime to the police—perhaps through the fear of not being taken seriously, that they might be in one of the police force areas that only takes one in three rape cases to court, that their attacker won't be justly prosecuted, or that they'll be accused of "crying rape"—the reality is that the figures are probably higher than we'll ever know.

 Amara approached 30 other female rape victims across the country to ask how they felt and how their issues were being addressed.
 Very quickly, her own conflicts were echoed.
 "They not only said it affected their image of their body," she explains, "but lots of women also said, like me, that they didn't go to the doctors for cervical or STI testing because they didn't have control in those situations."

 Many women also detailed how being raped had a dramatic impact on their experience of sex—or their ability to engage in it at all.
 "Some women were blacking out or vomiting after sex, while others had repeated flashbacks," says Amara.
 "And many women were unable to have orgasms at all.
 If you're tense, you obviously can't orgasm, because you can't let go."